Cloud-SPAN/nerc-metagenomics05-binning/_episodes/02-binning_quality.md

 The question of, how much contamination we can tolerate and how much completeness do we need, certainly depends on the scientific question being tackled, but in the [CheckM](https://genome.cshlp.org/content/25/7/1043) paper, there are some parameters that we can follow.

+## Other binning methods

+Generating metagenome bins can be challenging, especially in complex community samples or where degradation of the DNA has resulted in a very incomplete assembly and short contig lengths.
+You might find that a different binning method might result in better refined MAGs for your dataset.
+There are lots of other binning software methods, [CONCOCT](https://www.nature.com/articles/nmeth.3103) and [Maxbin2](https://academic.oup.com/bioinformatics/article/32/4/605/1744462) being two popular alternatives.
+There are also tools that can combine different binning methods and use them to refine, [DAS tool](https://www.nature.com/articles/s41564-018-0171-1) being one of them.
+DAS tool can also give completeness information, similarly to checkM.

 > ## Exercise 1: Explore the quality of the obtained MAGs
 >